-Coronavirus: Mayhem at supermarkets
+Covid 19 coronavirus: 'This isn't fair for others' - Shoppers swarm supermarkets before lockdown

 "We will be here for them," she said.

-Foodstuffs which owns New World, Pak'nSave, Four Square, Gilmour's and Trent's said the stores will remain open.
+Countdown and Foodstuffs stores which include New World, Pak'nSave, Four Square, Gilmour's and Trent's said the stores will remain open.

-However, operating hours maybe reduced and they will work to ensure staff and customers remain 1.5 metres apart.
+Foodstuffs has warned operating hours maybe reduced depending on the store and they would be working to ensure staff and customers remain 1.5 metres apart.

-Staff will also start wearing masks and there will perspex protective screens at checkouts.
-People are also being asked to shop alone in a bid to reduce the number of people in the stores or to shop online.
+Staff will also start wearing masks and there will be perspex protective screens at checkouts.
+People were also being asked to shop alone in a bid to reduce the number of people in the stores or to shop online.

+Countdown managing director Natalie Davis said the stores would remain open and urged kindness to staff who were working incredibly hard under difficult circumstances.

+Countdown was getting essential products on the shelves first before non-essential items and had all its trucks on the road.

 READ MORE: